erenulas/CarPartsStoreWebInterface/README.md

 # Car Parts Store Web Interface
 This is the implementation of the car parts store web interface.
-The database that is used for this project is car parts store database which is in another repo.
+The database that is used for this project is car parts store database which is in another repo, and it can be reached from [here](https://github.com/erenulas/carpartsstoredatabase).

-##How to Use It?
+## How to Use It?
 * Clone the repo.
 * Download the libraries below and add them to the project.
   * jstl - https://mvnrepository.com/artifact/javax.servlet/jstl/1.2